Teradata/covalent/src/platform/core/file/file-input/README.md

 #### Events

 + fileDrop: function($event)
   + Event emitted when a file or files are dropped in host element after being validated.
   + Emits a [FileList or File] object.

+&nbsp;